kstenschke/doShell/README.md

 This project is a source-to-source (S2S) transpiler and runtime system.

-To rapidly get an idea of doShell's syntax and some of it's abilities, also have a glance at the included [/examples](/examples).

 **What about Windows?**
 On Windows, i recommend using the excellent [AutoHotKey](https://www.autohotkey.com/)